barney0/WU-STHACK-2019/README.md

 * Creation of a new Ticket instance that will be used on the unserialize call
 * Creation of a new History instance needed in the Ticket class
 * Changing the value of data in the History class.
-This value will be injected to the system function leading to a some **CODE EXECUTION**
+This value will be injected to the system function leading to a **CODE EXECUTION**
 * Linking the new History instance into the Ticket instance
 * Serialize the Ticket instance
 * Base64 encode the output
-* Sign it using the hmac methode took from the Signature class
+* Sign it using the hash_hmac methode took from the Signature class

 ## **Step 5: Create your most beautiful object!**